rubyonjets/jets/docs/_docs/prewarming.md

 title: Prewarming
 ---

 Jets supports prewarming your application to remedy the Lambda cold start issue.
-Prewarming with a concurrency of 1 is enabled by default.
+Prewarming is enabled by default.
 To adjust the prewarming settings, edit your `config/application.rb`.
 Example:

 ```ruby
 Jets.application.configure do